jywwong/VibeCheck-app/README.md

-# Dineout-app
+# VibeCheck - app
-Dineout is a restaurant search app built using HTML, CSS, Javascript and React.
+Vibe Check is a resturant and venue search app built with React.
+Plan your day out by keywords (e.g. pool, drinks, pizza) and location (e.g. London, Chicago, Hong Kong), and refine search results by 'Best match', 'Highest rated' and 'Most reviewed'.